About the ETS® Personal Potential Index

 What Does the ETS PPI Measure?

-The ETS PPI provides reliable information on six personal attributes that graduate faculty and deans have told us are critical to success in graduate and professional school:
+The ETS PPI provides reliable information on six personal attributes that graduate faculty and deans have identified as critical to success in graduate school:

 - Knowledge and creativity

 As an evaluator, you have the opportunity to rate your applicant on these dimensions by responding to 24 statements (four for each of the six dimensions) and providing an overall evaluation rating.

 The ETS PPI Web-based Evaluation System